meltano/meltano/docs/src/plugins/loaders/redshift.md

 - Name: `aws_access_key_id`
 - [Environment variable](/docs/configuration.html#configuring-settings): `TARGET_REDSHIFT_AWS_ACCESS_KEY_ID`
-- Default:

 AWS Access Key Id.
-Used for S3 and Redshfit copy operations.
-If not provided, AWS_ACCESS_KEY_ID environment variable will be used.
+Used for S3 and Redshift copy operations.
+If not provided, `AWS_ACCESS_KEY_ID` environment variable will be used.

 #### How to use